 Where you drive affects the risks you face.

 About 20 percent of motor vehicle crash deaths result from a vehicle leaving the roadway and hitting a fixed object alongside the road.
 Trees, utility poles, and traffic barriers are the most common objects struck.
-About half of the deaths in fixed object crashes occur at night.
+Almost half of the deaths in fixed object crashes occur at night.
 Alcohol is a frequent contributing factor.
-Motorists also run off the road because of excessive speeds, falling asleep, inattention, or poor visibility.
-Efforts to reduce these driver errors are only somewhat effective, so it's important to remove fixed objects or avoid putting them along roads in the first place if feasible, especially roads where vehicles are more likely to leave the pavement.
-Less preferred options include using breakaway objects or shielding or increasing the visibility of the objects.
+Motorists also run off the road because of excessive speeds, falling asleep, inattention or poor visibility.
+Efforts to reduce these driver errors are only somewhat effective, so it's important to remove fixed objects or avoid putting them along roads in the first place if feasible, especially on roads where vehicles are more likely to leave the pavement.
+Less preferred options include using breakaway objects, shielding objects and increasing the visibility of objects.

-Although far fewer deaths occur in collisions with animals, since 1975 there has been a general upward trend.
-In recent years these deaths have occurred most frequently during July-September.
+Although far fewer deaths occur in collisions with animals, their numbers have increased since 1975.
+In 2015 these deaths occurred most frequently during October-December.

 The following facts are based on analysis of data from the U.S. Department of Transportation's Fatality Analysis Reporting System (FARS).
 The information is based on fatal crashes in which the most harmful event coded was a collision with a fixed object, regardless of whether the first harmful event also was a collision with a fixed object, or was instead another type of crash, such as a collision between two motor vehicles, that in turn led to a collision with a fixed object.
 Information on the most harmful event became available in FARS in 1979.
 The information on collisions with animals is based on fatal crashes in which the first harmful event coded was a collision with an animal.
 Many of these collisions involve secondary impacts that are more severe, such as colliding with another vehicle or a tree.
 Information on the first harmful event has been available since FARS was established in 1975.